-There has been a series of I’m A Celebrity… Get Me Out of Here! on our screens annually for the past 18 years, each of them giving us either a King or Queen of the Jungle.
+There has been a series of I’m A Celebrity… Get Me Out of Here! on our screens annually for the past 19 years, each of them giving us either a King or Queen of the Jungle.
 Winning the show often propels these stars onto bigger and better things.
-The 2019 series will begin on Sunday and in honour of the show’s return to our screens, we’ve looked back at the previous winners to see what they’re up to now and to see if spending their time living in the Australian jungle actually paid off for them.
+The 2020 series will begin very soon, albeit from Wales rather than Australia.
+In honour of the show’s return to our screens, we’ve looked back at the previous winners to see what they’re up to now and to see if spending their time living in the Australian jungle actually paid off for them.

 The first King of the Jungle was veteran disc jockey Tony Blackburn.
 The former host of two 1960s pirate UK radio stations has recently been caught up in controversy.
 In February 2016, he was sacked by the BBC after he failed to fully co-operate with the Jimmy Saville inquiry.
 However, he returned to the BBC in 2016 and aged 76, he is still broadcasting for them, presenting Sounds of the 60s on BBC Radio 2.

 “Tuffers” retired from cricket after the 2002 professional season ended in order to participate in the second series of I’m a Celeb.
 Since then, he has been enjoying his retirement, appearing regularly on TV and radio.
 Since 2008, Tufnell has been a team captain on A Question of Sport, the most recent permanent addition to the roster, opposing Matt Dawson.
 He regularly appears on BBC Radio’s Test Match Special and is part of the Tuffers and Vaughan Cricket Show, with Michael Vaughan.
 In 2015, Tufnell also competed in ITV’s Get Your Act Together and The Jump on Channel 4.